ProjectIDA/station-processor/trunk/README.txt

 dlutil (1.3)    -- new diskloop.config keywords for falcon
-Seneca (1.07)   -- Supports new environmental processor (microbarograph) isirstat (1.2)  -- Add beg= and end= option arguments
+Seneca (1.07)   -- Supports new environmental processor (microbarograph) isirstat (1.2)  -- Add beg= and end= option arguments dispstatus(1.3) -- new lib330
-NOTE:  seneca.config is not compatible with earlier releases
+NOTE:  seneca.config is not compatible with earlier releases Built with svn revision 216